- Alumni & Donors

 - Academic assistant: Elphie Santiso - Ph. +33 (0)1 45 49 56 19

-The candidates must hold at least a bachelor degree with either 3-year work experience or a Master Year 1 under validation and, ideally, internship experience.
+The candidates must hold at least either a Bachelor degree plus 3-year work experience or a Master Year 1 under validation plus 1-year of relevant work experience (internship included).
 They must demonstrate proficiency in English.

 Tuition fees for the entire program are set at 21 000€ for the 2017-18 academic year.
-Sciences Po awards scholarships to a select number of outstanding students that come in the form of tuition waivers, ranging from 10 to 50% of total fees.
+Sciences Po awards tuition waivers to a select number of outstanding students, ranging from 10 to 50% of total fees.

 One year Master programs are full-time and begin in August.